guoyanghg/Hearthstone/README.md

 The goal of this website is to display HearthStone Card data in different ways:

 First, users can search for cards by PlayerClass.
-There are 9 classes and 1 neutral category.
+There are 9 playerclasses and 1 neutral class.

 ![class](screenshots/class.png)